Chicken Smells Like Eggs, Why Does It Happens?

 Is It Safe to Eat Chicken Smells Like Eggs?

-The causes of Smelly chicken meat may be by salmonella bacteria or spoilage bacteria.
+The causes of Smelly chicken meat may be salmonella bacteria or spoilage bacteria.
 This bacteria will disappear when cooked at temperatures above 165 C. Sometimes it also smells like boiled eggs and usually in meat that is packaged using a vacuum system (removing all the air in a plastic container), when you open the package, the chicken will smell like sulfur and strange.
-In both cases, you can eat chicken as long as it is cook properly.
+In both cases, you can eat chicken as long as it is cooked properly.

 Recommendation: